La Fortaleza: History

-On October 30, 1950, there was an attempt by a few nationalists to enter La Fortaleza in what is known as the San Juan Nationalist revolt, intending to attack then-governor Luis Muñoz Marín.
+On July 17, 1939, John W. Wright and Ernest H. Gruening discussed the restoration of La Fortaleza, using the modifications by Spanish architects at Casa Blanca as a reference.
+On October 30, 1950, there was an attempt by members of the Puerto Rican Nationalist Party to enter La Fortaleza in what is known as the San Juan Nationalist revolt, intending to attack then-governor Luis Muñoz Marín.
 The 5-minute shootout resulted in four Nationalists dead: Domingo Hiraldo Resto, Carlos Hiraldo Resto, Manuel Torres Medina, and Raímundo Díaz Pacheco.
 Three of the guards of the building, among them Lorenzo Ramos, were seriously injured.

-On October 9, 1960, La Fortaleza was designated a United States National Historic Landmark.
-Teodoro Vidal, a cultural affairs official under Luis Muñoz Marín, organized renovation work on the building around this time.

-In 1983, La Fortaleza, along with the San Juan National Historic Site, was declared a World Heritage Site by UNESCO.